janlorenz/ABMExamples/README.md

 Kalick, S. M., & Hamilton, T. E. (1986).
 The matching hypothesis reexamined.
 Journal of Personality and Social Psychology, 51(4), 673–682. https://doi.org/10.1037/0022-3514.51.4.673
 NetLogoWeb: http://netlogoweb.org/web?https://raw.githubusercontent.com/janlorenz/ABMExamples/main/matching_hypothesis.nlogo

+`preferentialattachement_minority_homophily` relates to
+Karimi, F., Génois, M., Wagner, C., Singer, P., & Strohmaier, M. (2018).
+Homophily influences ranking of minorities in social networks.
+Scientific Reports, 8(1), 11077. https://doi.org/10.1038/s41598-018-29405-7
+NetLogoWeb: *Does not work because it uses the `rnd` extension not provided in NetLogoWeb, use the desktop app where it is provided by default.*

 `preferentialattachement_opinions` relates to
 Gargiulo, F., & Gandica, Y. (2017).
 The Role of Homophily in the Emergence of Opinion Controversies.
 Journal of Artificial Societies and Social Simulation, 20(3), 8. https://doi.org/10.18564/jasss.3448
 NetLogoWeb: *Does not work because it uses the `rnd` extension not provided in NetLogoWeb, use the desktop app where it is provided by default.*